usnistgov/800-63-3/sp800-63a/sec4_ial.md

 10. The entire proofing transaction, including transactions that involve a third party, SHALL occur over an Authenticated Protected Channel.

-11. <a name="gr13"></a>The CSP SHOULD obtain additional confidence in unsupervised remote identity proofing using fraud mitigation measures, for example inspecting geolocation, examining the device characteristics of the applicant, evaluating behavioral characteristics, or checking vital statistic repositories such as the [Death Master File](https://www.ssdmf.com/Library/InfoManage/Guide.asp?FolderID=1), so long as any additional mitigations do not substitute for the mandatory requirements contained herein and the CSP SHALL conduct a privacy risk assessment of these mitigation measures.
+11. <a name="gr13"></a>The CSP SHOULD obtain additional confidence in unsupervised remote identity proofing using fraud mitigation measures, for example inspecting geolocation, examining the device characteristics of the applicant, evaluating behavioral characteristics, or checking vital statistic repositories such as the Death Master File [[DMF]](#dmf), so long as any additional mitigations do not substitute for the mandatory requirements contained herein and the CSP SHALL conduct a privacy risk assessment of these mitigation measures.
 Such assessments SHOULD include any privacy risk mitigations (e.g., limited retention, use limitations, notice, etc.) or other technological mitigations (e.g. cryptography).

 12. In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any sensitive data including PII, or its protection from unauthorized access for the duration of retention.